BananaArch/SolarPanelOptimization/README.md

     </td>
   </tr>
 </table>
+*Although our team initially consisted of four members, two had to leave the project partway through, so the remaining two of us completed the entire project.*

 ## Motivation
 Solar power is one of the cheapest and fastest-growing energy sources in the world, offering a clean and sustainable alternative to fossil fuels.
 However, the efficiency of solar panels is highly dependent on their orientation relative to the sun.
 Solar panels are most efficient when they are completely perpendicular to the sun.
 Fixed-position panels often miss out on optimal sunlight throughout the day, leading to energy losses.
 Increase in energy production leads to a higher return on investment, which makes solar panels more economical, leading to higher adoption and lower carbon emissions.
 Enhancing the energy efficiency of solar panels reduces the need for additional panels and land, thereby lessening human environmental impact and helping to combat climate change.